pypa/packaging.python.org/source/glossary.rst

         ``mypackage/__init__.py``), and also usually containing modules
         (possibly along with other packages).

+        Despite ":term:`package`" having a :term:`second meaning
-        It is common in Python to refer to an import package using the simpler term ":term:`package`" (e.g. when instructing one to import a package by typing ``import mypackage``).
+        <distribution package>`, it is common in Python simply to say
+        "package" to refer to import packages (e.g. instructing one to import a package by typing ``import mypackage``).